nodel-osh/MediSense/README.md

 ## Why we built this

 The main goal was less stress on caretakers or even moms, being able to constantly monitor a patient without the back and forth of physically checking in every few minutes.
 The buttons mean patients can communicate their needs without wasting valuable caretaker time, and the help button covers emergencies.
 For the patients themselves, it removes the need to strain their voice or move when they shouldn't have to and allow the caretaker a real picture of how the patient is resting overnight.
+Emergencies happen in hospitals all the time, thus making nurses run aroudn the hospotal but if there was a way to prevent it or mitigate it as much as possible that is the goal, and that is why MediSense was created.